pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

         $$\mathcal{A}_{k} \cdots \mathcal{A}_{j}$$

-    -   How many rows will the product of the first matrix in the first matrix set have? *The number of rows in that matrix.
+    -   How many rows will the oduct of the first matrix in the first matrix set have? *The number of rows in that matrix.
-    -   How many columns will the prouct of the last matrix in the first set have? *The number of columns in the $j$th column.
+    -   How many columns will the ouct of the last matrix in the first set have? *The number of columns in the $j$th column.
-    -   What's the cost of computing the product $i$ and $j$?
+    -   What's the cost of computing the oduct $i$ and $j$?
-        $$C[i, j] = min_{k \in [i, j]} \left\lbrace C[i, k - 1] + C[k, j] + m_i \times m_k \times m_{j + 1}$$
+        $$C[i, j] = min_{k \in [i, j]} \left\lbrace C[i, k - 1] + C[k, j] + m_i \times m_k \times m_{j + 1}\right\rbrace$$

-### When does dynamic programming apply?
+### When does dynamic ogramming apply?

--   Properties for your problems:
+-   operties for your oblems:
     -   Optimal substructure
-    -   Optimal solutions to a problem contain optimal solutions to subproblems.
+    -   Optimal solutions to a oblem contain optimal solutions to suboblems.

-Overlapping subproblems
+Overlapping suboblems
-:   It should be that the same subproblems appear again and again by storing
+:   It should be that the same suboblems appear again and again by storing
     solution to them, we achieve speed ups.

--   The top-down approach will pick the greedy choice and only go "one way."
+-   The top-down apoach will pick the greedy choice and only go "one way."
-    -   The bottom-up approach will take advantage of the fact that subproblems appear again and again and exploit this to achieve speed-ups.
+    -   The bottom-up apoach will take advantage of the fact that suboblems appear again and again and exploit this to achieve speed-ups.

 ### Longest Increasing Subsequence